Professor of Public Affairs

 Moynihan’s work has appeared in Nature, the American Journal of Political Science, Journal of Public Administration Research and Theory, and numerous other scholarly journals.
 Journal articles Moynihan has authored have won awards from the Public and Nonprofit Division of the Academy of Management (2002), the American Review of Public Administration (2003), Public Administration Review (2007), and Public Administration (2013).
 On three occasions Moynihan has won the American Society for Public Administration Wholey Award for outstanding scholarship on performance in public and nonprofit organizations (2009, 2011, and 2013).
 He won the 2011 National Academy of Public Administration/Wilder School award for scholarship in social equity.
 Moynihan received the 2012 Distinguished Research Award from ASPA and the National Association of Schools of Public Affairs and Administration.

-Moynihan is co-editor of Journal of Public Administration Research and Theory and co-editor of Public Administration Review for the Theory to Practice section.
+Moynihan is former co-editor of Journal of Public Administration Research and Theory and Public Administration Review.
 He is president-elect of the Public Management Research Association and serves on the APPAM Policy Council.
 In 2011 he was elected to the National Academy of Public Administration.

 A native of Ireland, Moynihan completed his bachelor's of arts in public administration at the University of Limerick, and his master's and Ph.D. in public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.